rahilmehta-24/rahilmehta-24/README.md

 -📁I'm a tech enthusiast and a self taught programmer.<br>
 -🔍I'm exploring the world of data science and AI.<br>
 -⭐I'm a passionate learner who's always willing to learn and work across various technologies and domains.<br>
--📘I'm currently into web development and python programming.
-Targeting towards Java.<br>
+-📘I'm currently into web development and java programming.
+Targeting towards Python.<br>
 <br>
 <h2 align="left"> My Technical Stack 💻</h2>